vaughany/vcms/README.md

 * Choice of HTTP or HTTPS.
 * Create a proper web-app with secure login.
 * Create groups to group Collectors by, e.g. 'dev', 'production' etc.
-* Authentication of Collectors by e.g. pre-shared key.
 * More active monitoring, with alerts should something go awry.
 * Web-based, Email and Slack notifications of alerts.
 * Monitor software deployed by the Ruby gem Capistrano.